LeoATX/LeoATX/README.md

-Student from Austin, TX, attending Santa Clara University.
+Student from Austin, TX, attending Santa Clara University pursing a degree in Electrical and Computer Engineering.